 I have read and understood the College's regulations for Appeals.

 All information and documentation provided in/with this form is complete and represents an accurate and true reflection of the situation that led to my appeal.

 I agree that my appeal may be disclosed to relevant members of the College to the extent necessary for its consideration.

 I authorize the reviewer(s) of this appeal to consider this form and any relevant information held by the College to the extent necessary for the consideration of my appeal.

+I give permission for the College to seek verification of the authenticity of any statements or evidence provided with this appeal.

+I understand that providing false information will be regarded as a disciplinary offence by the College.

+Applicant's signature:....

+Date:

+FOR OFFICIAL USE ONLY

+Received by

+Signature

+Date

-I give permission for the College to seek verification statements or evidence provided with this appeal. of the a authenticity of a any I understand that providing false information will be regard by the College. ded as a disciplinary offe nce Applicant's signature: Date: FOR OFFICIAL USE ONLY Received by Signature Date Preliminary Screening Process Are the grounds of the appeal valid? □Yes □No Is the supporting evidence adequate? □Yes □No Is there strong evidence of a complaint? (if yes proceed to the grievance procedure) □Yes □No Will additional clarifications be needed? □Yes □No Is there strong evidence to justify that an investigation needs to take place prior to the meeting of the Appeals Committee? □Yes □No Additional comments:
+Preliminary Screening Process

+Are the grounds of the appeal valid? □Yes □No Is the supporting evidence adequate? □Yes □No Is there strong evidence of a complaint? (if yes proceed to the grievance procedure) □Yes □No Will additional clarifications be needed? □Yes □No Is there strong evidence to justify that an investigation needs to take place prior to the meeting of the Appeals Committee? □Yes □No Additional comments: The Appeals Application is valid and can be processed □Yes □No

-The Anneals Application is valid and can be processed $\square \vee{\Delta S} \qquad \square$ No
+The Appeals Application is valid and can be processed